stuhlmueller/gpt.el/README.md

 ## Changelog

+  - 0.6.0: Add support for filtering buffer list via regex on content.
+Add optional `le-gpt-consult-buffers` function.
   - 0.5.0: Add buffers as context; remove global context file support.
   - 0.4.0: Add DeepSeek support

 ## Features

 - **Chat Interface**: Create and manage multiple chat sessions with GPT.
 Use `M-x le-gpt-chat` to start a session.
-Key bindings in chat buffers include:
-  - `C-c C-c`: Send follow-up command
-  - `C-c C-p`: Toggle prefix visibility
-  - `C-c C-b`: Copy code block at point
-  - `C-c C-t`: Generate descriptive buffer name from its content
-  - `C-c C-s`: Save the current buffer
+See [usage](#chat-interface) for more details.

 - **Chat Buffer List**: Display a list of all GPT chat buffers with `M-x le-gpt-list-buffers`.
-This feature allows you to manage and navigate through your GPT-related buffers efficiently.
+This feature allows you to manage and navigate through your chat buffers efficiently.
-Mark buffers you want to delete with `d`.
-Execute those deletions with `x`.
-Unmark with `u`.
-You can visit a buffer in the list by hitting `RET` and refresh the list with `g r`.
-Generating buffer names with gpt via `C-c C-t` also works in the buffer list.

-- **Save & load chats**: Save a chat when visiting a buffer (or in the buffer list) with `C-c C-s` (or `M-x le-gpt-chat-save-buffer` and `M-x le-gpt-buffer-list-save-buffer`, respectively).
-You can load previously saved chats with `M-x le-gpt-chat-load-file`.
+See [usage](#buffer-list) for more details.

 - **Completion at Point**: Let GPT complete what you're currently writing.
 Use `M-x le-gpt-complete-at-point` to get suggestions based on your current cursor position.
-Suggest to bind this to a convenient key.
-I use `C-M-n`.
+See [usage](#completion-at-point) for more details.

 - **Region Transformation**: Select a region you want GPT to transform.
 Use `M-x le-gpt-transform-region` to transform the selected region using GPT.
-Again, I use `C-M-t` as a shortcut.
+See [usage](#region-transformation) for more details.

 - **Context**: Select files from your project and buffers that GPT should use as context.
 You can select per-command context by running the above commands with a prefix argument (`C-u`).
 Context is used by chat, completion, and region transforms.
+See [usage](#context) for more details.

 ### Mandatory GIFs